hasonnn/amazing_amazon/README.md

-# README
+# Amazing Amazon

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Created using Ruby on Rails, Amazing Amazon allows you to create new products, see a list of all the products, edit/delete items and leave reviews for each item.

+## Technology
-* Ruby version
+* Ruby

-* System dependencies

-* Configuration
+* Ruby on Rails

-* Database creation
+* HTML

-* Database initialization
+* JavaScript

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* SCSS

-* ...
+* CSS